 Exciting results have also been achieved in terms of muscle recovery and conditioning.
 Improvements in muscle activity have been recorded in terms of strength, endurance and general performance improvement.

-For instance, applying red light therapy results in an increase in maximal muscular upper-body strength and the increase in grip strength21;22.
+For instance, applying red light therapy results in an increase in maximal muscular upper-body strength and an increase in grip strength (21; 22).
 Similar results are obtained with regard to leg strength.

-As one of the Co-CEO's of Clearlight Saunas Australia & New Zealand supplier of Jacuzzi® Saunas, I expect the use of red light therapy on the performance level to be increasingly accepted in society in the coming years.
+As the CEO of Clearlight Infrared Cabins, I expect the use of red light therapy on the performance level to be increasingly accepted in society in the coming years.

 The human hormone balance is a complex scientific topic.
 The interrelationships of hormones, basic physiology, and overall human health are currently heavily scientifically researched all around the world.